Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Three New Types of Reward Machines

 \subsection{Numeric Reward Machines}

-As shown in the Delivery task example (Figure~\ref{fig:delivery-task-and-numeric-rm}), changes in numeric variables can be compactly modelled inside a numeric RM.
-In the example, the numeric variable counts the number of completed subtasks, but numeric variables can be used to model any discrete numeric information, such as the distance to a goal or resource usage.
-Numeric RMs cannot support continuous numeric variables because the number of states in the induced Boolean RM would be infinite.
-One might want to try learning a policy from a numeric RM directly, but numeric RMs do not provide any task decomposition, which is the essential property of RMs.
-For instance, in the numeric RM in Figure~\ref{fig:rm-num}, the agent can only be in two different RM states before solving the task, regardless of the number of boxes to deliver.
-To ensure a finite state space in the resulting Boolean RM, we assume the following.
+Numeric RMs compactly model changes in numeric variables, simplifying the RM design process, as shown in the Delivery example (Figure~\ref{fig:rm-num}).
+In this example, the numeric variable counts uncollected boxes---remaining subtasks.
+More generally, numeric variables can encode any discrete numeric information, such as distance to a goal or resource usage.
+Numeric RMs cannot support continuous numeric variables, though, because the induced Boolean RM would have infinitely many states.
+To ensure that the induced Boolean RM is finite, we make the following assumption.

-\begin{assumption} All numeric variables in numeric RMs are discrete and have lower and upper bounds. \end{assumption}
+\begin{assumption} All numeric variables in numeric RMs are discrete and have finite bounds. \end{assumption}

-We introduce numeric features by taking inspiration from qualitative numeric planning~\citep{srivastava2011qualitative}, where a numeric feature signals whether a discrete numeric variable increases or decreases after applying an action.
-In our case, numeric variables give a sense of task progression to the agent, so we only allow \emph{discrete} numeric variables.
-Each numeric variable $w \in W$ is lower-bounded at some value $w_{\ell}$ that indicates a goal for the agent.
-Each $w$ is then mapped to a numeric feature $p_w$ with domain $\mathcal{D}_{p_w} = \{\dec$, $\decbar$, $!\}$.
-Value $p_w\dec$ indicates that $w$ has decreased between the current and previous observations in the environment but remains above $w_{\ell}$.
-Value $p_w\decbar$ indicates that $w$ has reached $w_{\ell}$.
-Value $p_w$! indicates that $w$ has neither decreased nor is equal to $w_{\ell}$.
+We introduce numeric features inspired by qualitative numeric planning~\citep{srivastava2011qualitative}, where a numeric feature signals whether a discrete numeric variable increases or decreases after applying an action.
+In our setting, numeric variables give a sense of task progression to the agent, so we restrict them to decrease only.